rocker-org/devcontainer-features/src/r-packages/NOTES.md

 ## System Requirements

-Supports `linux/amd64` and `linux/arm64` platforms with R installed.
+This Feature supports `linux/amd64` and `linux/arm64` platforms with R installed.

 This Feature does not install R.
 Please use this with an R-installed image (e.g. [`ghcr.io/rocker-org/devcontainer/r-ver`](https://rocker-project.org/images/devcontainer/images.html))